Swivel-Finance/ubiquitous-language/README.md

 * Maker - Public key of this Order's creator
 * Underlying - Ethereum address of a deployed Erc20 token
 * Floating - Boolean indicating if this order is floating or fixed side
-* Principal - Avalailable volume to be filled in a floating side order.
-When fixed this amount is determined by the interest / rate.
+* Principal - Volume to be filled in a floating side order.
+The amount of currency lent at a fixed-rate.
-* Interest - Avalailable volume to be filled in a fixed side order.
-When floating this amount is determined by the rate * principal.
+* Interest - Volume to be filled in a fixed side order.
+The amount of currency necessary to back a fixed-rate.
 * Duration - Timestamp indicating the the length of time this order is valid.
 Used to calculate an Agreement's release.
 * Expiry - Timestamp marking this order's expiration